c0c0n3/kitt4sme/arch/conceptual-view/system-decomposition.md

 ### Functional decomposition

 Here's the breakdown of the Kitt4Sme platform into sub-systems and layers.

+**TODO**: the text below is a straight C&P from the proposal and needs some massaging!

 Starting from the lowest layer, the KITT4SME architecture covers data gathering from different devices, deployed in the factory, feeding the knowledge-base of the system with raw and pre-processed data: